Ministry of Defence Police: Personnel

-As of May 2017, the force strength was around 2,594.
-According to the 2019–20 Policing Plan, the MDP has a workforce of around 2,900 police officers and 260 police staff based at numerous defence locations across the United Kingdom.
+As of May 2024, the force strength was around 2,407 officers.

 Entry requirements

 Entry requirements for new officers are similar to UK territorial police forces; however, because all MDP officers can carry firearms, the eyesight focal acuity standard and basic fitness standard is higher.
 Entrants must also be British nationals.
 The MDP recruits nationally and new entrants may be given a posting anywhere in the UK.
 In practice, most new entrants are initially posted to nuclear division; either at one of the two AWE establishments in South East England or one of the stations in Western Scotland.

 Initial training

-MDP recruits are trained at the Force Training Centre at MOD Southwick Park on a 12-week fully residential course.
-The program follows the College of Policing initial learning and development syllabus.
+New recruits are trained at the Defence School of Policing, Security and Guarding which is based at Southwick Park, Hampshire.
+All officers undertake a 12-week residential course beginning their L4 Non Home Office Police Officer apprenticeship; officers who will be based in Scotland go on to complete a 2-week Scottish Law Module.

+Upon completion of the residential course, officers attend a 9-week intensive firearms training course at one of the MDP's regional hubs; this qualifies them as Authorised Firearms Officer Counter-Terrorism (AFO-CT).

+The remainder of their training is carried out once they arrive at their station and all new recruits are subject to a 2-year probationary period.